-And not just any spa, a spa that sits on the Adriatic Sea.
-A spa on a beautiful beach, a spa where were could turn off our brains, soak in the soothing atmosphere and finish off with the most luxurious massage we’ve ever had. (and we’ve had a lot) We went to the Riminiterme Spa in the coastal town of Rimini, Italy.
+It is a spa set on a beautiful beach, a spa where were could turn off our brains, soak in the soothing atmosphere, and finish off with the most luxurious massage we’ve ever had. (and we’ve had a lot)

 We love visiting Spas.
 See how we liked the Iceland Blue Lagoon